goldin2008/Note/README.md

 • I distribute assignments and opportunities fairly so all team members can expand their talents.

+year-end Self-Evaluation / Annual Review
+Guidance
+For each Performance Dimension, tell your performance story for the full calendar year:
+• Accomplishments of both the results ("what") and behaviors ("how"), as well as opportunities
+• Delivered on the firm's high standards with clear outcomes and impacts to the business and clients/customers
+• Complete your Self-Evaluation by October 31 so your manager can reference it when writing the Manager Evaluation Visit go/PerformanceDevelopment > Complete Your Self-Evaluation

+Gather feedback from my manager and my team and check in frequently to track progress.

+1 - Business Results
+Deliver the goals of your team, business/ function and the company Describe accomplishments and delivery for the full year.
+Be specific with facts and examples on both results ("what") and behaviors ("how") on how it was achieved against expectations for your level.
+Include any additional considerations or factors in the context of the environment this year.

+2 - Client / Customer / Stakeholder
+Identify and deliver appropriate solutions that address the needs of clients / customers/ stakeholders Describe the solutions identified and delivered that addressed the needs of your clients/customers/stakeholders while balancing the needs of the firm.
+Do not include confidential information on clients/customers/deals.

+3 - Teamwork and Leadership
+Foster a collaborative and inclusive environment that supports growth and development Describe actions taken to foster a collaborative and inclusive environment and support the firm's Diversity, Equity and Inclusion initiatives, including BRG involvement, mentoring, etc.
+(For All MANAGERS, refer to the assigned Manager Performance Goal.
+Reflect how you demonstrated the Manager Capabilities in leading your team (including actively attracting, hiring and retaining diverse talent), and if a manager reports to you, how you held them accountable for demonstrating the Manager Capabilities.
+MANAGERS OF MANAGERS: When writing Manager Evaluations, include how the managers on your team demonstrated the Manager Capabilities.)

+4 - Risk, Controls, and Conduct
+Exercise sound judgment; act with integrity; protect our company, clients and customers
+Note: VP and Below employees do not write Self-Evaluation commentary in this dimension.
+If a Code of Conduct Written Warning(s) was received throughout this performance year, factor into your self-evaluation.
+Managers: Select the appropriate Yes or No response to the question below which should be based on the firm's Performance Expectations for the employee's role.
+By selecting "No", you are confirming that the employee did not exhibit behaviors in line with the firm's Risk, Controls, and Conduct expectations on a significant matter and you are selecting the most appropriate reason.
+If the employee did not meet expectations for multiple reasons, note additional Risk, Controls, and Conduct expectations that the employee did not meet in the Overall Summary.
+If your employee received a Code of Conduct Written Warning throughout this performance year, you should factor into your rating decision (as appropriate) and include commentary addressing the issue raised.
+Note in the Overall Summary if there is anything to add.
+Standard text displays on Annual Review print view.
+Your response displays to the employee and should be noted in your performance message.
+Refer to the manager toolkit for guidance, particularly if there is a risk, controls, and conduct issue(s) or Code of Conduct Written Warning(s).
+Identifies, Escalates and Remediates Issues
+• Identifies concerns, escalates early and assists in mitigating risks in a timely manner to prevent recurrence Stakeholder refers to internal and external groups that functions like Risk, Compliance and Audit engage with to perform their role

+BUSINESS RESULTS
+Deliver the goals of your team, business/function and the company
+• Aligns priorities to the broader business strategy
+• Prioritizes and delivers results to achieve business objectives
+• Eliminates bureaucracy, identifies issues and escalates as needed
+• Manages costs and resources effectively
+• Identifies ways to improve processes/procedures to enhance quality and/or productivity
+• Runs disciplined meetings with a specific purpose/agenda, the right individuals and clear outcomes/next steps

+CLIENT/CUSTOMER/STAKEHOLDER*
+Identify and deliver appropriate solutions that address the needs of clients/customers/stakeholders
+• Anticipates and promptly addresses client/customer/stakeholder needs
+• Collaborates across teams to leverage expertise, products and services to meet client/customer/stakeholder needs
+• Delivers solutions to meet client/customer/stakeholder needs which are aligned with firm priorities

+TEAMWORK AND LEADERSHIP
+Foster a collaborative and inclusive environment that supports growth and development Partners and Communicates
+• Establishes trust, creates inclusive environments of all voices and cultivates collaborative partnerships across all teams
+• Communicates by adapting messages to different audiences; invites diverse perspectives and constructive debate to make more inclusive decisions
+• Advocates for and values a culture of transparency, diversity, inclusion, equity and respect among teams Promotes Continuous Learning and Growth
+• Checks-in regularly with manager to refine priorities and developmental goals
+• Participates in diversity initiatives and promotes the firm's commitment to diversity, equity and inclusion
+• Speaks up and challenges assumptions to contribute to improving the firm's culture
+• Asks for and gives honest and constructive feedback across teams; seeks ways to continually develop self and supports others in their own development
+• Demonstrates an openness to feedback and willingness to learn from mistakes or when given guidance; aware of own impact on others to address own biases and those of others

 ### Travel
 Travel Plan in Portugal and Spain